fredhutchio/cozy-shell/README.md

 export HISTSIZE=
 ```

-Note that [this isn't a perfect solution and a better one exists](http://superuser.com/a/664061), but it's a pretty good solution.
+Note that [this isn't a perfect solution and a better one exists](http://superuser.com/a/664061), but it's good enough.

 ## Interacting with the web